Teenlife

 Immediate Benefits

 In the short term, a summer internship can help your teen further understand his or her goals for college.
 While most teens are underqualified for professional jobs before college, a summer internship can get them “in” with a company and provide them with professional experience.
 Not to mention, beginning to build a resume in high school is a good idea.
-Future employers are looking for as much professional exposure and experience as possible—and an internship counts!
+Future employers seek as much professional exposure and experience as possible—an internship counts!

-Sarah Burrows, Director of Internship Programs at Lasell College in Massachusetts, is a strong believer in internships, even if they are unpaid.
+Sarah Burrows, Director of Internship Programs at Lasell College in Massachusetts, strongly believes in internships, even if they are unpaid.
 She encourages her students to pursue an internship, even though “Many teens are reluctant to do an unpaid internship.”
-She goes on to explain, “But what [teens] gain is marketable experience, which will enable them to land a job later.
+She explains, “But what [teens] gain is marketable experience, enabling them to land a job later.
 There are federal labor laws governing unpaid internships, so participants should know their rights as well.”
 Current labor laws state that if an internship is unpaid, it must contain a learning aspect and be beneficial to the intern.
-These laws protect teens from being treated like an assistant, instead of a professional intern.
+These laws protect teens from being treated like assistants instead of professional interns.

 Long-Term Benefits

-In the long run, internships are an important way of meeting and interacting with adults in a professional setting.
+In the long run, internships are an important way of meeting and interacting with adults professionally.
 Burrows explains, “Getting to know adults other than teachers and parents is a growth opportunity.
-A teen may come to see that their parents aren’t really that crazy, compulsive, or rules-driven, as their boss at an internship.”
-It is important for teens to know how to dress, act, and talk around employers before they enter the “real” workforce after college.
+A teen may come to see that their parents aren’t really as crazy, compulsive, or rules-driven as their boss at an internship.” teens need to know how to dress, act, and talk around employers before they enter the “real” workforce after college.

 Other benefits of teen internships include: